 1. Net Promoter Score:

 Net Promoter Score is a simple metric that allows us to see how loyal the customers are to the product/brand, by measuring their satisfaction.
 The process of collecting this data is rather simple and could be done at any phase of the customer lifecycle.
 It is done by asking users how satisfied they are with the product on a scale of 0–10, 10 being the score for the most satisfying experience.

 Based on the response of the user, they can be classified into Detractors, Passive, and Promoters which is explained in detail below:

 As the name suggests, CSAT is the direct indicator of customer satisfaction.
 This score indicates how satisfied the customers are with the product or even specific features of it.
 CSAT is generally expressed in percentage and this data can be acquired by asking users questions about how satisfied they are with the product.

 Right from a single question to any number of questions can be asked to the users and the score is taken generally on a scale of 1–5 or 1–10.
 These results are averaged out and when expressed in percentage, 100% indicates total customer satisfaction and 0% indicates the exact opposite.

 When updates are made for the product, it is necessary to track if it is received well by the users.
 Feature Fit Index is an interesting KPI that helps us understand how well the new feature of the product is perceived by the user.

 The process of collecting this data is quite simple.
 However, this cannot be asked right away after the launch of the update.
-A time period of at least a month is recommended for the users to resonate with the new feature for them to decide if they are liking it or not.
+A time period of at least a month is recommended for the users to resonate with the new feature and for them to decide if they like it or not.

-Their answer for the question if they would be disappointed if the feature was removed lets us calculate FFI score.
-The total number of respondents who said they will be disappointed upon new feature removal / total number of survey participants gives us the FFI score.
+Their answer to the question if they would be disappointed if the feature was removed lets us calculate the FFI score.
+The total number of respondents who said they would be disappointed upon new feature removal / total number of survey participants give us the FFI score.